t-sharing/slack-ai-summary/README.md

 3. If you see an error about OpenAI API quota or rate limits, check your API key settings and billing.

+4. The timezone feature requires the `users.profile:read` scope.
+If you see timezone-related issues, make sure this permission is granted to the bot.

 ## Troubleshooting

 - **Configuration Error**: Make sure all Firebase secrets are properly set
 - **Bot Not Responding**: Verify the URL settings in your Slack app configuration
 - **API Errors**: Check logs using `firebase functions:log`
 - **Slack Timeout Errors**: The app is optimized to respond quickly to Slack's requests, but if you still see timeout errors, check the Firebase function logs for details
+- **Timezone Issues**: Ensure the bot has the `users.profile:read` permission and verify your Slack profile has the correct timezone set

 ## Performance Optimizations